fpoij2po23hrj0798ahrviupn4/campaign-notes/dnd14.md

                 - Giant 0 is charmed
                 - Giant 1 is charmed
                 - Casts Bardic Inspiration on Dagon
-            - Darathra hits Firebug 10 for 10 damage, killing it
+            - Daratha hits Firebug 10 for 10 damage, killing it
                 - It explodes dealing fire damage to nearby creatures
-                    - Darathra takes 5 damage
+                    - Daratha takes 5 damage
                 - Second attack hits Firebug 7 for 11 damage
                     - It explodes dealing fire damage to nearby creatures
-                        - Darathra takes 9 damage
+                        - Daratha takes 9 damage
             - Dagon misses Firebug 12
                 - Second attack hits for 7 damage
                 - Bonus attack hits for 10 damage, killing it